Germaine-jay/ATM_Consoleapp_Efcore/README.md

-# GERMAINE Bank ATM Console Application with EFCORE
+# GERMANE Bank ATM Console Application with EFCORE
+## This is a console application that mimicks the functionalities of a modern day ATM application, built with C#.
+Designedesigned using object oriented programming(OOP) construct and SQLServer database.